 Visiting a Sleep Clinic

 Are you worried about having a sleep study?
+Know that the test is painless.
 Talk with your healthcare provider if you have any concerns.
-Learn what to expect at the sleep clinic and try to relax before you come.
+Learn what to expect at the sleep clinic so you are not surprised by anything when you arrive.

 Before your study